UmaOji/patient_waiting_time_project/README.md

      ```

 This **Data Cleaning** process was essential to prepare a consistent, analysis-ready dataset that would yield accurate insights in the subsequent analysis steps.

+---

+## Analysis Questions
+#### 1. Does the patient type affect the waiting time?
+In this dataset, the **patient type** does not affect the waiting time because all the patients are **outpatients**.
+Outpatients are people who come in for medical care but don’t need to stay overnight in the hospital.
+Since everyone in the dataset is the same type of patient (outpatient), there is no difference in waiting times based on patient type.
+Since there are no inpatient patients in the data, patient type does not affect the waiting times in this case.

+#### 2. Is there a specific type of patient waiting a long time?